reduanahmadswe/Parcel-Delivery-API/API_TESTING.md

 - Tracking IDs follow the format: `TRK-YYYYMMDD-XXXXXX`
 - Status transitions follow a specific workflow: `requested → approved → dispatched → in-transit → delivered`
 - Only certain operations are allowed based on user roles and parcel status
+- **Parcel Hold System**: Held parcels cannot proceed to next status until unheld by admin
+- **Parcel Flag System**: Flagged parcels are marked as suspicious for admin review
+- **Status Restrictions**: Blocked or held parcels cannot have their status updated until unblocked/unheld
+- **Admin Override**: Only admins can flag, hold, or unblock parcels

 ---